alexwiench/Update-Authorized_Keys/README.md

 This script is only designed to modify the `authorized_keys` file in the `$HOME` directory of your **current user** and will abort if it detects `sudo`.
 Use `su` to switch users if you must.

-#### Crontab

-This script is not currently suitable for crontab usage.
-Script will hang in a situation where `~/.ssh/authorized_keys` does not yet exist for the current user.